A high-risk pregnancy is one that threatens the health or life of the mother or her fetus.

 Risk factors for a high-risk pregnancy can include:

 - Overweight and obesity.
-Obesity increases the risk for high blood pressure, preeclampsia, gestational diabetes, stillbirth, neural tube defects, and cesarean delivery.
-NICHD researchers have found that obesity can raise infants' risk of heart problems at birth by 15%.2
+According to the American Congress of Obstetricians and Gynecologists, more than half of all pregnant women in the United States are overweight or obese.2 Obesity increases the risk for high blood pressure, preeclampsia, gestational diabetes, stillbirth, neural tube defects, and cesarean delivery.
+NICHD researchers have found that obesity can raise infants' risk of heart problems at birth by 15%.3

 - Multiple births.
-The risk of complications is higher in a twin pregnancy and increases with more fetuses in the uterus.
+The risk of complications is higher in women carrying more than one fetus (twins and higher-order multiples).
 Common complications include preeclampsia, premature labor, and preterm birth.
-More than half of all twins and as many as 93% of triplets are born preterm.3
+More than half of all twins and as many as 93% of triplets are born at less than 37 weeks’ gestation.4

 - Young or old maternal age.
-Pregnancy in teens and women aged 35 or over increases the risk for preeclampsia and gestational high blood pressure.
-For teens, a lack of prenatal care in the first trimester increases the risk for problems.4
+Pregnancy in teens and women aged 35 or over increases the risk for preeclampsia and gestational high blood pressure.5

 Women with high-risk pregnancies should receive care from a special team of health care providers to ensure that their pregnancies are healthy and that they can carry their infant or infants to term.